thunks/thunks/README.md

   const thunk = thunks(scope)
   ```
 The context of `onerror`, `onstop` and `debug` is a `scope`.
-Even multiple `thunk` main functions with different scope are composed,
+Even multiple `thunk` main functions with different scopes are composed,
-each scope would be separated from each other,
+each scope would be separate from each other,
 which means, `onerror`, `onstop` and `debug` would not run in other scopes.

 ### thunks.pruneErrorStack